-"Suprematism establishes connections with the Earth, but due to its economic structures it changes the whole architecture of the material on the Earth, joining the space of moving masses of the planetary system".
+"Suprematism establishes connections with the Earth, but due to its economic structures it changes the whole architecture of the material on the Earth, it joins the space of moving masses of the planetary system".

-At this period Malevich was close to the futurists, who proclaim their all-Russian congress in July 1913.
-Despite a loud name, the chamber event was held in the country house of the composer and painter Mikhail Matyushin in the Finnish village of Uusikirkko, and the participants were limited to three of them: Matiushin, poet Aleksei Kruchenykh and Kazimir Malevich.
+At this period, Malevich was close to the futurists, who proclaimed their all-Russian congress in July 1913.
+Despite a loud name, the chamber event was held in the country house of the composer and painter Mikhail Matyushin, in the Finnish village of Uusikirkko, and the participants were limited to three of them: Mikhail Matiushin, Aleksei Kruchenykh, and Kazimir Malevich.

-The delegates called themselves "budetlyane" and, like all self-respecting avant-gardists, immediately adopted the Manifesto on how they wouldl convert useless and outmoded art.
+The delegates called themselves "budetlyane" and, like all self-respecting avant-gardists, they immediately adopted the Manifesto on how they would convert useless and outdated art.
 One of the goals, for example, was stated as follows, "to head at a stronghold of artistic feebleness, Russian theater, and to convert it radically".

 Uusikirkko, Finland, at the country house of Matiushin on July 18, 1913

 Four years later, Malevich would recall with the expression typical of him, "Matiushin`s sound was destroying the bark of the old music sounds stuck and greased with applause; Kruchenykh`s words, letters and sounds were spraying the material word.
 The veil was torn, simultaneously tearing the scream of consciousness of the old brain, revealing to the eyes of a wild crowd the roads, sticking both to the ground and to the sky."